viswanathct/json-transformation-schema/ReadMe.md

 * Add the support for one or more JSON Schema RFCs.

 * Separate the spec from the implementation.
 The spec would be just the basics, without addiotional functionality like defaults, type-customization, custm transform functions etc.Extendability should be provided through the implementation.
+IE: A pure spec schema, should be portable.

 * Test against the [official JSON Schema Test Suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite).